Rory-Sullivan/Rory-Sullivan.github.io/_drafts/polymorphism_with_rust0.md

 I have omitted the actual implementations of the `does_hit` method as that is beyond the scope of this article and not very important.
-Note that we are deriving the `Clone` trait for both of these struct, this will be important later.
+Note that we are deriving the `Clone` trait for both of these structs, this will be important later.

 Finally we have two constructs that interact with these hittable objects: